Peshawar BRT’s cost surges to Rs71b

 PESHAWAR: The Peshawar Development Authority (PDA) has informed the provincial government that the cost of Peshawar’s Bus Rapid Transit (BRT) project has gone up by another Rs3 billion to Rs71 billion.

-The issue of the BRT cost escalation and PC-I revision came up during a ‘progress review meeting’, which took place on Aug 21 with additional chief secretary Dr Shahzad Bangash in the chair.
+The issue of the Bus Rapid Transit cost escalation and PC-I revision came up during a ‘progress review meeting’, which took place on August 21 with additional chief secretary Dr Shahzad Bangash in the chair.

 The minutes of the meeting show that PDA director general Engineer Mohammad Uzair informed participants that the BRT project’s cost was escalated by Rs3 billion and the revision of its PC-I for the purpose was inevitable.